ashish-koshy/C3B/README.md

 #
 ## CONS:
-while user-centric and iterative, this approach has some conceptual shortcomings that could be addressed:
+While being user-centric and iterative, this approach has some conceptual shortcomings that could be addressed:

 ### Optimism Bias in Feedback:
 Relying heavily on user feedback assumes users can articulate their needs and that their feedback will always